Thinking of Leaving?

 - Make sure that you have all of your personal documents, including:

-- Financial information, including copies of bank statements and credit card statements; and
+- Financial information, including copies of bank statements, credit card statements, retirement account statements